OFS/ofs.github.io/docs/hw/n6001/dev_guides/hps_dev/hps_developer_ug.md

 ### 6.1 Running meta-bake.py

+First, download the script from [meta-opae-fpga](https://github.com/OPAE/meta-opae-fpga/tree/release/ofs-2024.2).

-To create an U-Boot fit and spl image for N6000/1 platforms, run the following command after meeting these setup conditions:
+To create a U-Boot fit and spl image for N6000/1 platforms, you must first meet these setup conditions:

 - Host PC with Ubuntu 20.04 LTS
   - ARM cross compiler